Oak Glen Preserve: Recreation

+Los Rios Rancho has operated since 1906 and is Southern California's largest apple orchard.
+From September to November, visitors can pick apples and purchase cider, pie, and other apple products.
+Seasonal events at the orchard and throughout Oak Glen attract large crowds each fall.

 Trails

-The preserve includes a two-mile Main Loop Trail with shaded paths and interpretive signage that highlight ponds, deciduous forest, and groves of conifers such as giant sequoias, coast redwoods, Jeffrey pines, and sugar pines.
-A more strenuous option is the three-mile Preservation Point Trail, which climbs steeply to a dramatic overlook.
+The preserve includes a two-mile Main Loop Trail with interpretive signage highlighting ponds, deciduous forest, and groves of conifers including giant sequoias, coast redwoods, Jeffrey pines, and sugar pines.
+A more strenuous trail leads to Preservation Point, an overlook above the preserve.